jburzynski/TypeGenDocs/source/converters.rst

 Converters allow for converting C# names to TypeScript names, by defining conversion rules between naming conventions.

 A Converter is a class that defines logic for switching from one naming convention to another.
-There are 2 types of converters in TypeGen: *name converters* and *type name converters*.
-The only difference between the two is that *type name converters* can convert names depending on the C# type being generated.
-All *name converters* implement the *INameConverter* interface, and all *type name converters* implement *ITypeNameConverter*.
+There are 2 types of converters in TypeGen: *member name converters* and *type name converters*. *Type name converters* can convert names depending on the currently generated C# type (Type instance) and *member name converters* can convert names depending on the currently generated C# member (MemberInfo instance).
+All *member name converters* implement the *IMemberNameConverter* interface, and all *type name converters* implement *ITypeNameConverter*.

-All converters available out-of-the-box in TypeGen are both *name converters* and *type name converters* (implement both interfaces).
+All converters available out-of-the-box in TypeGen are both *member name converters* and *type name converters* (implement both interfaces).
 The natively available converters are:

 * *PascalCaseToCamelCaseConverter* - converts PascalCase names to camelCase names
 * *PascalCaseToKebabCaseConverter* - converts PascalCase names to kebab-case names